-Theorem~\ref{SW} gives a way to describe irreducible representations -- the minimal non-trivial blocks commuting with a diagonal action of the unitary group $\mathcal{U}(d)$, i.e. action of the form $U^{\otimes n}$, for some natural $n$, and $U\in \mathcal{U}(d)$.
+Equation~\eqref{eq:SW} gives a way to describe irreducible representations -- the minimal non-trivial blocks commuting with a diagonal action of the unitary group $\mathcal{U}(d)$, i.e. action of the form $U^{\otimes n}$, for some natural $n$, and $U\in \mathcal{U}(d)$.
 Such reduction, in addition to displaying the interior structure of the operators allows one to specialize the analysis on the whole space (which is typically very large and complex) to every small block separately thus significantly reducing the complexity of the problem (this is especially helpful when problems involve semidefinite programming).
-When working with the PBT we need to introduce different type of symmetries, that is motivated by the Schur-Weyl duality.
-To describe it we first briefly discuss the properties of states and measurements used in all variants of PBT described in Subsection~\ref{prelim:A}.
+When working with the PBT we need to introduce different type of symmetries, however, still motivated by the Schur-Weyl duality discussed above.
+To describe them we first briefly discuss the properties of states and measurements used in all variants of PBT described in Subsection~\ref{prelim:A}.

 Recall that a bipartite maximally entangled state is $U\otimes \overline{U}$ invariant~\cite{HorodeckiMPRFidelity}, where the bar denotes complex conjugation of an element $U$ of the unitary group $\mathcal{U}(d)$.
-This implies the following symmetries for the all states $\sigma_i^{A\B}$ from~\eqref{eq:signals} satisfy the following commutation rule:
+It means that all signal states $\sigma_i^{A\B}$ from~\eqref{eq:signals} satisfy the following commutation rule: